dandavies23/smoothie-moves/README.md

 ### Game Research

 The main inspiration for this game is a physical card game that I play with my daughter.
 As I began my research it ocurred to me that there's quite a lot of online 'memory card’ games.
 Many of them which use the [CSS Flip Card](https://www.w3schools.com/howto/howto_css_flip_card.asp) effect, often used with Bootstrap.
-In August 2021 I also took part in a [Code Institute retro-gaming hackathon](https://hackathon.codeinstitute.net/teams/76/) and at the kick-off conference the organisers specifically requested “[no flip-card games!](https://youtu.be/MUHgm0B2h-s?t=1188)“
+In August 2021 I also took part in a [Code Institute retro-gaming hackathon](https://hackathon.codeinstitute.net/teams/76/) and at the kick-off conference the organisers specifically requested “[no flip-card games!](https://youtu.be/MUHgm0B2h-s?t=1188)“.
+As I developed the game it became more important to consider the [cognitive benefits of memory games](https://www.theottoolbox.com/memory-card-games/) but for it to remain enjoyable.
+I considered a ["For Parents" button](https://github.com/dandavies23/smoothie-moves/issues/61) but decided it might be too school-like (see point 9 in user stories).